jovotech/jovo-framework/jovo-platforms/jovo-platform-google-business-messages/README.md

 ## Getting Started

 [Google Business Messages](https://developers.google.com/business-communications/business-messages) allows the user to chat with a business within Google Maps and Search.
-It is an asynchronous chat platform where business can either let a bot answer or a customer service worker.
+It is an asynchronous chat platform where businesses can either let a bot answer or a customer service worker.
 The platform doesn't provide a built-in NLU, so you are free to choose one of the many integrations in the [Jovo Marketplace](https://www.jovo.tech/marketplace/tag/nlu).

 ## Installation